 Lwiza helps organize the study abroad trip to Tanzania.
 Part of the program includes student-run community service days.

-Last summer, two students, Kunika Chalal and Alyssa Dirico, wanted to come up with a project that would help people long after they left Tanzania, something that would “really make an impact,” Chalal said.
+Last summer, two students, Kunika Chahal and Alyssa Dirico, wanted to come up with a project that would help people long after they left Tanzania, something that would “really make an impact,” Chahal said.

-After researching and talking with Lwiza, Chalal and Dirico decided they wanted to teach girls how to make reusable pads using materials easily accessible in Tanzania.
+After researching and talking with Lwiza, Chahal and Dirico decided they wanted to teach girls how to make reusable pads using materials easily accessible in Tanzania.

-Both Chalal and Dirico are sophomore biomedical engineering majors and aspiring surgeons.
+Both Chahal and Dirico are sophomore biomedical engineering majors and aspiring surgeons.

 Lwiza said the girls took on the project enthusiastically.
 Initially, they wanted to go to Walmart in the United States to buy what they needed.